 For the chemical industry, a circular economy is more than recycling.
-Central to this is efficiency improvement, in order to minimize the amounts of resources needed throughout the entire lifecycle.
+Central to this is efficiency improvement, in order to minimize the amounts of resources needed throughout the entire product lifecycle.
 By-products from production are directly returned into production processes wherever possible.
 The chemical industry has several circular options at the end of the product lifecycle: waste recycling or energy recovery.
 CO2 from incineration can be used directly as a raw material.
-Plants absorb CO2 and convert it into biomass that can be used as a renewable raw material.
-Thus, chemistry is able to contribute in several ways to closing the carbon cycle.
+Or: By way of photosynthesis, plants can convert it into biomass that can be used as a renewable raw material.

 Circular economy as a chance

 Requirements intended to strengthen recycling in a one-sided manner can be counterproductive to the development of innovative materials – this applies from product design all the way to waste recovery.
 Resource conservation and climate protection need to be taken into account just like costs and the customers‘ needs regarding quality and benefit.
 Trade-offs have to be resolved, using sustainability as guiding principle.
 In this way, the chemical industry can make an essential contribution to an efficient and sustainable use of natural resources in a circular economy.